 Adequate zinc levels are absolutely essential to good health.
-The beneficial effects of zinc are extensive given the fact that it is involved in so many enzyme and body functions.
-It is especially important to proper immune function, wound healing, sensory functions, sexual function, and skin health.
+The beneficial effects of zinc are extensive.
+It is especially important to proper immune function, wound healing, brain, and sensory functions, sexual function, and skin health.

-Although severe zinc deficiency is very rare in developed countries, it is believed that many individuals in the United States have a marginal zinc deficiency, especially in the elderly population.
-The zinc deficiency can be caused by decreased intake and/or utilization.
-Dietary surveys indicate that average zinc intakes range from only 47% to 67% of the RDA.
-Marginal zinc deficiency may be reflected by an increased susceptibility to infection, poor wound healing, a decreased sense of taste or smell, and a number of minor skin disorders including acne, eczema, and psoriasis.
-Some other physical findings that often correlate with low zinc status include: decreased ability to see at night or with poor lighting, growth retardation, testicular atrophy, mouth ulcers, a white coating on the tongue, and marked halitosis.
+Although severe zinc deficiency is very rare in developed countries, it is believed that many individuals around the world, including the United States, have a marginal zinc deficiency, especially in the infant and elderly populations.
+Zinc deficiency can be caused by decreased intake and/or increased utilization.
+Dietary surveys indicate that average zinc intakes range from only 47% to 67% of the recommended dietary allowance (RDA).
+Determining marginal zinc deficiency is complex,1 but may be reflected by an increased susceptibility to depression, infection, a decreased sense of taste or smell, and a number of minor skin disorders including acne and poor wound healing.
+Some other physical findings that often correlate with low zinc status include decreased ability to see at night or with poor lighting, impaired growth and development in children, testicular atrophy, mouth ulcers, a white coating on the tongue, and marked halitosis (bad breath).

 - Acute infections/inflammation

 - Alcoholic cirrhosis

 - Anorexia nervosa

 - Diabetes mellitus